7 Best Camping Generators For Whisper Quiet Power

 Portability

-A combination of size and weight, portability is vital with a camp generator.
+A combination of size, weight, and portability is vital to a camp generator.

 My truck is ALWAYS full when I leave for a camping trip with lots of camping essentials.